gavollink/cleanpath/README.md

 Not for `--env` because ENVNAME default to the first bareword.

-There are MANY features I could add, but this does what I need it to do in just less that 1000 lines of C.
+There are MANY features I could add, but this does what I need it to do in just less that 1400 lines of C.

 ## Compile on UNIX

-As far as I know, there are only two things this needs from non-standardized hearder files:

-- `ARG_MAX` : the OS character limit for a command line
-- `PATH_MAX` : the OS character limit for a full path

-Right now I am doing compiler define checks for `__MACH__` (MacOS), `__linux__`, and `__hpux` (even though I don't have access to this, I used to work on it) to try to get this right, falling back to a generic ask for `limits.h` for anything else.

-Fixing this for YOUR system should be easy.
-The hard part is finding where those are defined, and making it happen.
+This section used to have a discussion about which Header file ARG_MAX might be hidden in on various UNIX systems, but I removed the dependency on needing to know.
+First, I dynamically grow strings for the data being added.
+Second, I removed a feature that used it.
+Previous versions of this program would truncate the output to ARG_MAX unless told otherwise.
+It's exceedingly rare to run into that limit anyway, so I dropped it.

 I am curious to know if anybody compiles this on another UNIX or a CPU other than x86 or armhf (Pi).
 Also, this is a low traffic site, I can probably help if you have issues.